This Week's Finds in Mathematical Physics (51-100): September 30, 1996

 Of course, people don't usually talk about \(\mathrm{D}_2\) or \(\mathrm{D}_3\), because \(\mathrm{D}_2\) is two copies of \(\mathrm{A}_1\), and \(\mathrm{D}_3\) is the same as \(\mathrm{A}_3\).
 However, there is no shame in doing so, and indeed a lot of insight to be gained: the fact that \(\mathrm{D}_2\) consists of two copies of \(\mathrm{A}_1\) corresponds to the isomorphism while the fact that \(\mathrm{D}_3\) is the same as \(\mathrm{A}_3\) corresponds to the isomorphism

 Each of these could easily serve as the springboard for a very long and interesting discussion.
 However, I will refrain.
 Here let me simply note that you can always ``fold'' a Dynkin diagram using one of its symmetries, and if you do this to \(\mathrm{D}_4\) using triality you go from down to (Here the number 6 means that the two roots are at an angle of \(\pi/6\) from each other.
 People usually just draw a triple line to indicate this.
 The arrow points from the long root to the shorter root.)
 This corresponds to how \(\mathrm{G}_2\) is the subgroup of \(\mathrm{Spin}(8)\) consisting of elements that are invariant under triality.
-You can also go from down to by folding along the reflection symmetry.
-And Friedrich Knop told me a neat way to get triality symmetry \emph{from} \(\mathrm{F}_4\), if you happen to have \(\mathrm{F}_4\) around: the long roots of \(\mathrm{F}_4\) form a root system of type \(\mathrm{D}_4\), which defines an embedding of \(\mathrm{Spin}(8)\) into the Lie group \(\mathrm{F}_4\) (more precisely, the compact real form).
-On the other hand, the two short simple roots define an embedding of \(\mathrm{SU}(3)\) in \(\mathrm{F}_4\).
-The Weyl group of \(\mathrm{SU}(3)\) is \(S_3\) and can be lifted to \(\mathrm{SU}(3)\), so we have an \(S_3\) subgroup of \(\mathrm{F}_4\).
-This acts by conjutation on the \(\mathrm{Spin}(8)\) subgroup, implementing the triality symmetries!
+You can also go from down to